PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

 > SFRJs have extended propulsion phases, this requires attention to the initial velocity settings to ensure they reach effective interception velocities and do not "topple over" during initial acceleration.

 > [!TIP]
-> Ballistic missile threats are best modeled assuming they've entered their terminal phase, characterized by high velocities and primarily influenced by gravity (and drag)
+> Ballistic missile threats are best modeled as already being in their terminal phase, characterized by high velocities and primarily influenced by gravity (and drag).
 >
 > This means the initial velocity is critically important to good simulation results of ballistic missile threats.